kkmonlee/aoc/readme.md

 language choice is based on the problem and vibes

-difficulty is *opinionated* and calibrated based on my experience in competitive programming
+difficulty is *opinionated* and calibrated based on experience

-techniques are how i approached the problem but you can brute force nearly all of them
+techniques are how i approached the problem but you can brute-force nearly all of them

 ## 2025